 A classic in my family, we make this old fashioned tuna noodle casserole recipe at least a few times a year.
 Oh, and don't forget the crushed potato chips on top!

-Tuna Noodle Casserole with Potato Chips
+Tuna Noodle Casserole Without Peas

 Here's what you need to make old fashioned tuna noodle casserole.
 Yes, the whole she-bang is topped with crushed potato chips.
 It is like the cherry on top.